jiayu1016/opengl-android/README.md

 Opengl-Android
 ==============

 Some OpenGL ES and shader codes.
-Reasearch project.
+Research project.